OUR MISSION STATEMENT

 Throughout the school there is an insistence on acceptable standards of personal behaviour.
 We aim to reinforce good behaviour and emphasis is placed on praising good manners, kindness and consideration towards others.

-The rules by which the school operates are designed to ensure the health and safety of everyone and the efficient and smooth running of the school where respect for people and property are of paramount importance.
+The rules (Rainbow Code) by which the school operates are designed to ensure the health and safety of everyone and the efficient and smooth running of the school where respect for people and property are of paramount importance.

 If children behave in this manner there should be no need for disciplinary measures.
 It is expected that parents will support this approach and by sending their child to our school they are agreeing to encourage such behaviour.